-is a tax attorney focused on state and local taxation matters (primarily Texas sales and use tax and franchise tax).
-Prior to joining Gray Reed, Miller served for five years as a trial attorney for the Texas Comptroller of Public Accounts.
+Isreal Miller is a tax attorney focused on state and local taxation matters (primarily Texas sales and use tax and franchise tax).
+Prior to joining Gray Reed, Isreal served for five years as a trial attorney for the Texas Comptroller of Public Accounts.
 While at the Comptroller's office, he personally handled over 1,700 cases and litigated over 850 of those cases.
-During his work at the Comptroller, he gained extensive experience working with taxpayers, taxpayer representatives, auditors and other agency personnel to resolve disputed state tax issues and claims.
-Miller earned his ID from Texas Tech University and his LL.M. in Taxation from Southern Methodist University Dedman School of Law.
-He is also a CPA in Texas and a Certified Financial PlannerTM professional.
-Contact him at imiller@grayreed.com.
+During his work at the Comptroller, he gained extensive experience working with taxpayers, taxpayer representatives, auditors, and other agency personnel to resolve disputed state tax issues and claims.
+Isreal earned his J.D. from Texas Tech University; and his LL.M. in Taxation from Southern Methodist University Dedman School of Law.
+Isreal is also a Certified Public Accountant in Texas and a Certified Financial PlannerTM professional.